cvanaret/Uno/README.md

 ## How to cite Uno

-Our Uno paper was accepted in the Mathematical Programming Computation (MPC) journal on Feb 22, 2026.
+Our theory paper was accepted in the Mathematical Programming Computation (MPC) journal on Feb 22, 2026.
-Our preprint is available on [ResearchGate](https://www.researchgate.net/publication/397446552_Implementing_a_unified_solver_for_nonlinearly_constrained_optimization) and can be cited with the following BibTeX entry:
+The preprint is available on [ResearchGate](https://www.researchgate.net/publication/397446552_Implementing_a_unified_solver_for_nonlinearly_constrained_optimization) and can be cited with the following BibTeX entry:

 ```
 @unpublished{VanaretLeyffer2026,